Top Things to Do in Kirkby Lonsdale:

 13 Have coffee in Plato’s

 Talking of Plato’s, it’s a great spot for morning coffee.
 Kids and dogs are welcome in this friendly bistro.
-There are usually fresh scones too, and we recently tasted one of the best Bakewell tarts around.
+There are fresh croissants if you fancy a bit of breakfast, and we recently tasted one of the best Bakewell tarts around.

 14 Grab a burger at The Orange Tree